sriharsha0806/about/content/authors/admin/_index.md

       In this course, Azure AI service used specifically to build text2sql agent for interacting with a database.
 ---

-I am currently Director of Cloud Infrastructure at GenCoin where I am leading teams on edge computing, deep sea data center architecture, and hivemind optimization.
+I am currently Senior GenAI Scientist at Fractal where I am building GenAI applications especially for Search, Text2SQL.